 San Sebastian, Spain

-We have all heard of San Sebastian, thanks to the amazing food and the beauty of the city’s architecture, but it is also great for surfing.
+We have all heard of San Sebastian, which is famous in the North of Spain for their amazing food and the beauty of the city’s architecture, but it is also great for surfing.

 San Sebastian has 3 surfing beaches in the city, excellent if you are looking for a surf trip without much traveling and just want to hang out and catch the odd wave.
 The best beach is Zurriola as it gets a lot of good swell there are plenty of surf schools and rentals just next to it.
 Just be aware you’ll be sharing the waves and beach with a lot of others.